Bolivia: A network of 'MIL Super Agents' prepares to dismantle disinformation | Latin America | DW | 09.09.2024

 Addressing issues such as feminism requires assessing the background of each person in order to tailor the message

-This training consisted of a virtual and a face-to-face component and, in both cases, the team made an effort to use appealing methodologies.
-Communication was first carried out via WhatsApp, the most widely used messaging platform in Bolivia, which allowed for easy sharing of multimedia training material.
-They also replaced long collective virtual calls with short individualized calls.
-In the face-to-face meetings, collaborative work and creativity were the central characters.
+The training consisted of a virtual as well as an on-site component and, in both cases, the team used appealing approaches.
+Communication was first done via WhatsApp, the most widely used messaging platform in Bolivia and which allowed for easy sharing of multimedia training material.
+Short one-on-one calls replaced drawn-out virtual collective calls.
+In face-to-face meetings, the focus was on collaborative work and creativity.

-"The experience was a lot of fun," said Juan Luis Gutiérrez, a member of Muy Waso.
-"It was a completely new experience where people could be relaxed, laugh and say what they think."
+"It was a lot of fun," said Juan Luis Gutiérrez, a member of Muy Waso, "and it was a completely new experience where people could relax, laugh and say what they thought."

-This commitment to lively methodologies and collective reflection was an attempt to foster active learning in groups that include people from very diverse backgrounds, perspectives and training.
+This commitment to lively approaches and collective reflection is aimed at fostering active learning in groups with people from diverse backgrounds, perspectives and training.

 Bolivien I DW Akademie Workshop